kocsismate/kocsismate.github.io/about.md

 permalink: /about/
 ---

-I am a 27-year-old software developer based in Budapest, Hungary.
-I currently work for IBM Cloud Video (it was originally called Ustream before the acquisition) as a PHP backend developer.
-Formerly I worked for smaller companies in the e-commerce business.
+I am a 28-year-old software developer based in Budapest, Hungary.
+I currently work for LogMeIn (LastPass) as a PHP backend developer.
+Formerly I worked for IBM Cloud Video, and smaller companies in the e-commerce business.

 I have a couple of open source projects which gained some traction over the years.
 In 2014, I started Harmony, a PHP micro-framework, as soon as I realized the importance of the Container-Interop standard.
 Then in 2015, I discovered